Grog84/Grog84.github.io/index.md

 ### [C.U.R.C](https://github.com/Grog84/GGJ18)

-C.U.R.C (Clumsy Ufo Ray Controller) is a game realized in occasion of the 2018 Global Game Jam in Milan, and the proud winner of the **WTF!** award :P
+C.U.R.C (Clumsy Ufo Ray Controller) is a game developed during the 2018 Global Game Jam in Milan, and the proud winner of the **WTF!** award :P
 In C.U.R.C you play as a nasty alien who is making use of his U.F.O special ray in order to take control of a poor scientist and mess up his secret base.
 Very soon things are going wild!
-Humorous sounds and messy characters creates hilarious situations and makes the game worth a try.
+Humorous sounds and messy characters create hilarious situations and make the game worth a try.

 ![Gameplay Screenshots]({{ https://grog84.github.io }}/assets/sc1.png)